The Many Different Types of Identity Theft

 Synthetic Identity Theft

-This is the “latest thing” in the ID theft world.
-The thief will take parts of information from many victims and combine it.
+In this case, the thief will take parts of information from many victims and combine them to create a new identity.
 The new identity isn’t any specific person, but all the victims can be affected when it’s used.
-It will show up in the areas above, so look to those sections for additional information.

 Child Identity Theft

-Sadly, in these cases, it is almost always a friend or family member who commits identity theft.
+Sadly, in these cases, it is often a friend or family member who commits identity theft against children.
 This means the parents will usually not want to press charges, and the identity thief counts on that.